mebauer/data-analysis-using-python/README.md

 # 1. Introduction

 *Data Analysis Using Python: A Beginner’s Guide Featuring NYC Open Data* is a four-part series as listed in the sections below.
 The repository features notebooks that will utilize the [Python programming language](https://www.python.org/) and datasets from [NYC Open Data](https://opendata.cityofnewyork.us/).
-The series concludes with a sample data analysis project that exemplifies how data inspection, transformation and modelling can be used for discovering useful information and supporting decision-making.
+The series will conclude with a sample data analysis project that exemplifies how data inspection, transformation and modelling can be used for discovering useful information and supporting decision-making.

 # 2. Sections